EduMIPS64/edumips64/docs/developer-guide.md

 To make it recognize the EduMIPS64 folder as a project, run `./gradlew eclipse` to generate Eclipse-style project files, which are readable by the VSCode plugins.

-### Working on the GWT frontend
+### Working on the Web UI

-An experimental web frontend, based on GWT, is being developed right now.
+An experimental web frontend, based on GWT and React, is being developed right now.

-Currently, only a prototype is available.
-The GWT code for it is in the `org.edumips64.client` package.
+#### Web Worker

+The core of EduMIPS64 is cross-compiled to Javascript using GWT.
+It is meant to run inside a web worker.
+The code for the worker is in the `org.edumips64.client` package; of course, building the worker also requires building most of the rest of the EduMIPS64 core.
+The GWT configuration is in the `webclient.gwt.xml` file.

-The GWT code runs as a Web Worker, to enable concurrency between UI interaction and the execution of the simulation steps.
+The GWT code runs as a Web Worker to enable concurrency between UI interaction and the execution of the simulation steps.

-To compile it, run the `war` task.
-Then spin up a web server and browse to the `build/gwt/war/edumips64/` directory on the browser to interact with the web application.
+To compile it, run the `war` task, which will produce the file `worker.js` inside the directory `build/gwt/war/edumips64/`.

-Open the browser's console because it contains lots of information about what's happening in the JS and Java code.

-If you change the Java code, you'll need to recompile it.
-If you change the HTML/CSS/JS, no recompilation is needed but you'll need to copy the contents of the `static` directory onto `build/gwt/war/edumips64`.
-This is done for you by the `war` task, but it's quicker to just copy it over or have a custom long-standing process that automatically copies the static files over there.
+**NOTE:** the `war` gradle task wipes the `build/gwt/war/edumips64` directory.
+So if you re-build the worker, you need to re-build the rest of the web UI as well to have a working local test environment (see next section).

+#### Web UI

+The web UI itself is based on React, and it's compiled / assembled using the NPM and webpack tools.
+The source code is in `src/webapp`.

+Custom NPM scripts:

+* `build-dbg`: runs `webpack -d` (compile with debugging symbols)
+* `build`: runs `webpack -p` (compile without debugging symbols, minified, etc)
+* `deploy`: copies the static files (HTML, CSS, etc) into `build/gwt/war/edumips64`
+* `serve`: starts a web server which serves the contents of `build/get/war/edumips64`

+Both `build` and `build-dbg` produce a `ui.js` file in the `dist` directory.

 ### Source code structure